-On January 4, 2016 and January 5, 2016, the Company completed reorganization transactions (the "Reorganization") related to our North American business (the "Windsor Operations").
+On January 4, 2016 and January 5, 2016, the Company completed reorganization transactions (the "Reorganization") related to our North American business operated from Windsor, Ontario, Canada (the "Windsor Operations").
 As part of our original integration plan to eliminate redundancies associated with the 2011 acquisition of Gentherm GmbH (formerly named W.E.T.
 Automotive Systems AG), the Windsor Operations have been consolidated into our existing European and North American facilities.
 As a result of the Reorganization, some of the business activities previously performed by the Windsor Operations are now being performed by other subsidiaries.

-Related to the Reorganization, the Company declared intercompany dividends, incurred and paid withholding taxes to the Canadian Revenue Agency of \$7,600,000 during 2016.
-Additionally, the Company incurred income tax expense of \$2,500,000 related to the intercompany dividends.
+Related to the Reorganization, the Company declared intercompany dividends, incurred and paid withholding taxes to the Canadian Revenue Agency of \$7,600 during 2016.
+Additionally, the Company incurred income tax expense of \$2,500 related to the intercompany dividends.
 These amounts incurred are expected to cover all future intercompany dividends needed to distribute the remaining earnings of the subsidiary to its parent in conjunction with the potential future liquidation of the subsidiary.

-In addition to the \$7,600,000 of withholding tax and \$2,500,000 of income taxes, the Reorganization required the Company to make a one-time income tax payment of approximately \$32,600,000.
+In addition to the \$7,600 of withholding tax and \$2,500 of income taxes, the Reorganization required the Company to make a one-time income tax payment of approximately \$32,600.
 The one-time income tax payment was accrued during the first quarter of 2016; however, the Company also recorded an offsetting deferred charge for approximately the same amount because the one-time income tax payment will result in tax deductions against income taxes in future periods.
-Therefore, the income tax payment did not have a material impact on the Company's earnings during the first quarter of 2016 nor any subsequent quarter of 2016.
+Therefore, the income tax payment did not have a material impact on the Company's earnings during the first quarter of 2016 nor any subsequent quarter.
 The withholding tax payment was paid entirely in 2016.
-The income tax payments of \$2,500,000 and \$32,600,000 were made during the three months ended March 31, 2017.
+The income tax payments of \$2,500 and \$32,600 were paid during the first quarter of 2017.